4d/4d-for-ios/docs/ProjectEditor-DataPanel.md

 In the Filter query field enter:

-FirstName = 'David' & LastName = 'Azancot'
+FirstName = 'Lisa' & LastName = 'Hart'

-*This query allows you to display only the records that includes David as FirstName and Azancot as LastName*
+*This query allows you to display only the records that includes Lisa as FirstName and Hart as LastName*

 </div>